-Different from many European languages, the Chinese language uses Pinyin and four different tones, which is called Shengdiao in Chinese, to indicate different pronunciations and also mark the standard pronunciation of a specific Chinese character or word.
-It also contributes to differentiate the meaning of Chinese words with the same Pinyin pronunciation but wrote down in different Characters.
+Unlike many European languages, the Chinese language uses Pinyin and four different tones, which is called Shengdiao in Chinese, to indicate different pronunciations and mark the standard pronunciation of a specific Chinese character or word.
+It also contributes to differentiating Chinese words’ meaning with the same Pinyin pronunciation but wrote down in different Characters.
 This is not a unique feature of Chinese Mandarin.
 In the Sino-Tibet languages family, Vietnamese, Thai & Kampuchean also share this feature.

 The writing system of Chinese characters

-As an excellent representative of graphic text, the Chinese characters originated from drawings, each of which is intended to visually depict a vivid scene – at least it’s how it was at the beginning of its emerging over 3,000 years ago.
+As an excellent representative of graphic text, the Chinese characters originated from drawings, each intended to visually depict a vivid scene – at least it’s how it was at the beginning of its emerging over 3,000 years ago.

-The smallest meaningful element in the Chinese writing system is the characters; each can be viewed as a “word” if you are looking forward to a comparable concept in the English language.
+The smallest meaningful element in the Chinese writing system is the characters; each can be viewed as a “word” if you look forward to a comparable concept in the English language.
 Each Chinese character consists of radicals and strokes.
-The radicals are another important part of Chinese characters, for it can also indicate the potential meaning and pronunciation of a specific character once you have obtained the Chinese language sense.
+The radicals are another important part of Chinese characters.
+They can also indicate a specific character’s potential meaning and pronunciation once you have obtained the Chinese language sense.

 Learn more about the 500 most commonly used Chinese characters through the blog posted by Keats School.

 Like it has been mentioned previously, Pinyin is a useful tool for a Mandarin beginner.
-It will be very helpful when you initially start learning the Chinese language.
-At the early stage of your Mandarin learning, you can even practice and learn some basic verbal communication ability in Chinese by using Pinyin without studying the difficult characters.
+It will be beneficial when you initially start learning the Chinese language.
+At the early stage of your Mandarin learning, you can even practice and learn some basic verbal communication abilities in Chinese by using Pinyin without studying the difficult characters.